sivaschenko/sivaschenko.github.io/_posts/2016-20-12-magento2-retrieving-category-layered-navigation-filterable-attributes.md

 layout:     post
 title:      Magento 2.
 Retrieving category layered navigation filterable attributes
 date:       2016-12-20 8:20:29
-summary:    Retrieving layered navigation attributes is a useful task that can be required during optimization and implementaion of various features ...
+summary:    Retrieving layered navigation attributes is a useful task that can be required during optimization and implementation of various features ...
 categories: magento2
 ---

 # Introduction

-Retrieving layered navigation attributes is a useful task that can be required during optimization and implementaion of various features.
+Retrieving layered navigation attributes is a useful task that can be required during optimization and implementation of various features.

 As usual, there is more than one way for achieving the goal.